-Adding to this essential morbidity, the 1970’s were a period of economic difficulty and farm failures in rural Wisconsin, of foreclosures, suicide and mental illness.
-Werner Herzog’s “Strozek” plays for me like a documentary of the place and the time.
-My father was a doctor in Amery, which meant that my family was firmly middle class, had a distinct sense of our social status, and were largely insulted from the effects of the farm crisis.
-Despite my relative privilege, however, most of my friends were farm kids.
+The 1970’s were also a period of economic recession and farm failures in rural Wisconsin; Werner Herzog’s Strozek plays for me like a documentary of that place and time.
+My father was a doctor, which meant that my family was firmly middle class and was largely insulated from the effects of the farm crisis.
+Despite this relative privilege, most of my friends were farm kids.
 During the sixth-grade I drew sequential comics with Mark Knutson.
-We served as the primary audience for each other’s small stories, but we also collaborated on comics, finishing panels that the other had started.
-During the summer break between sixth and seventh grade I didn’t see Mark regularly because he lived in the country and I lived in town.
+We acted as the primary audience for each other’s small stories and we also collaborated on comics, finishing panels that the other had started.
+During the summer break between sixth and seventh grade I didn’t see Mark often because he lived in the country and I lived in town.
 One evening my father came home from the hospital for dinner.
 He seemed shaken, paused uncharacteristically and said, “Mr. Knutson killed himself and his whole family with a shotgun last night.”
-The bank had been foreclosing on Mr. Knutson’s farm and he had received a message from Jesus Christ to deliver his family to the city of refuge.
+The bank had foreclosed on Mr. Knutson’s farm and he had received a message from Jesus Christ to deliver his family to the city of refuge.
 One by one he put pillows over the faces of his children and wife, shot them in their sleep, and then killed himself.
-I looked at the pork chop on my plate and thought of the field trip to the slaughterhouse.
+I stared at the pork chop on my plate and thought of the school trip to the slaughterhouse.

-An unanticipated consequence of producing these films was that my friends and I enjoyed a moment of celebrity in school.
-We had earned our long-sought visibility; we existed socially.
-The classmates that had merely consented to accompany us to the horror films at the Amery Theater now volunteered to be killed in our own horror movies.
-The head cheerleader, who sat at the peak of high school popularity, approached me after class one day and politely asked if I would shoot her with a shotgun too.
-During our brief period of celebrity, the idea arose of showing the films to the whole student population in the school gymnasium.
-We immediately set our makeshift publicity machine in motion.
-The posters for the event, however, attracted the attention of the earth science teacher, a fundamentalist Christian.
-He objected to the school board that movies with violent content and satanic proclivities were going to be shown on school property.
-My mother advocated on our behalf, arguing that although she didn’t personally approve of the content of our films, they represented a form of creative expression that should be encouraged.
+An unanticipated consequence of our screenings was that my friends and I enjoyed a moment of celebrity in school.
+We existed socially for the first time.
+Our classmates volunteered to be killed in future horror movies; the head cheerleader approached me after class one day and politely asked if we would shoot her with a shotgun too.
+During our period of notoriety, we decided to show our double feature to the whole student population in the school gymnasium.
+The posters for the event, however, attracted the attention of a fundamentalist christian teacher.
+He objected to the school board that movies with violent content and satanic intentions were going to be shown on school property.
+My mother advocated on our behalf, arguing that although she didn’t personally approve of the content in our movies, they represented a form of creative expression that should be encouraged.
 In the face of this unwanted controversy the school’s principal simply cancelled the screening.
-We capitalized on this censorship in true exploitation film style in the subsequent posters for our garage screenings: ‘See the films that were banned at Amery High School!’
+We did capitalize on this censorship in true exploitation film style in subsequent garage show posters: ‘See the films that were banned at Amery High School!’

-My friends and I must have ultimately been discouraged by these events because we shot only one more Super 8 horror project, “Photopath,” and this film is more self-aware and almost apologetic in tone.
-In “Photopath,” a filmmaker stages explicit murders for his Super 8 horror movies, the most elaborate of which is a stunning ‘ax in the head’ set piece.
-In his dreams, which are shot in black and white (I’d just discovered that one could buy black and white Kodak stock) the filmmaker is subjected personally to more grittily realistic versions of his contrived murders.
-He repents of his previous movies and in the final shot pours his fake blood mixture solemnly down the drain.
+My friends and I must have ultimately been discouraged by these events because we made only one more Super 8 horror project, Photopath, and this film was more self-aware and almost apologetic in tone.
+In Photopath, a director staged explicit murders for his Super 8 horror movies, including an impressive ax-in-the-head set piece.
+In his dreams, which were shot in black and white (I’d just discovered Tri-X Kodak stock) the filmmaker was subjected personally to more grittily realistic versions of his contrived murders.
+He repented of his previous movies and in the final shot poured his fake blood mixture solemnly down the drain.